ETikalenko/skills-assessment-data-engineer/README.md

 - Date dimension is not implemented as it's not required for requested analytics
 - I had a doubts where to put `city_agent` field but at the end decided to add it to `person` table as it is an attribute of agent
+- Editable version of diagram is available in `docs/ERD` folder (drawio format)

 ![img.png](docs/ERD/carmen-db-erd.png)